 - Please note that there are several programs listed at our SlideRoom portal; it is very important that you upload your images into the program that you are applying for.

 A personal creative statement of approximately 250 words is a required element of the portfolio.
 No portfolio will be reviewed without the written statement.
 Some of the topics you might address are: - See more at: http://www.ocadu.ca/admissions/undergraduate/preparing-a-portfolio.htm#sthash.lb7ZvCka.dpuf

-All programs require you to submit a Creative Profile of a maximum of 350 words.
-After your application has been received details will be emailed to you about the Creative Profile.
-Here are some of the questions you should be prepared to respond to:
+All programs require you to submit a Statement of Intent of a maximum of 300 to 350 words.
+After your application has been received and processed details will be emailed to you about the Statement of Intent.
+No portfolio will be reviewed without the written statement.